darkrenaissance/darkfi/doc/src/arch/tx_lifetime.md

 To avoid spam attacks, `S` should keep $tx$ in their mempool for some period of time, and then prune it.

-## Ideal simulation with instant finality
+## Ideal simulation with instant confirmation

-The lifetime of a transaction $tx$ that passes verification and whose state transition can be applied on top of the finalized (canonical)
+The lifetime of a transaction $tx$ that passes verification and whose state transition can be applied on top of the canonical (confirmed)
 chain:

 1. User creates a transaction $tx$